 Now is a great time to make marketing plans for 2023.
 Learn how to create a strategy that will be unique to your business and its goals.
 Here are some tips for excellent marketing planning!

-Maybe you made some headway this year in growing your online sales; however, the social media campaign execution was inconsistent and didn’t contribute to generating leads or conversions.
+Maybe you made some headway this year in growing your online sales; however, the social media campaign execution was inconsistent and didn’t generate leads or conversions.
 Now is the time to set goals to leverage and transform those strengths and weaknesses!
 Begin by identifying the areas of weakness in your business and the growth opportunities.

 Be aware of your industry landscape.
 Do you know what your competitors are doing?
-No. Then find out!
-The moves that the players in your field are making can impact you.
+No?
+Then find out!
+The players in your field will make moves that can impact your business.
 Did a competitor start offering a service that you are not familiar with?
 Time to start researching.
 Ask your customers.
 Is this new offering something they are interested in?
 You could reference your Marketing Canvas worksheet if you completed one with Tomo360!
 If not, download it now.

 Know your customers!

 Speaking of customers: know as much as you can about your customers.
 If you haven’t researched your customers, now may be a good time.
 You can do an email survey online, your company e-newsletter, or an online survey tool like Google Forms for Business or Survey Monkey.

 Customer insights should drive important decisions for your product managers, sales, and operations.
 For example, you may find out that customers aren’t interested in free delivery but would prefer more hands-on help with installation, or the ability to chat with representatives after purchase.
 The best way to find out is to ask.

 First-party data is becoming increasingly important.
 Connecting directly with your customers creates value for your business.
 You can start with an email newsletter or invite them to join a list to receive special promotions to capture emails or phone numbers (for a text campaign).
 You can also use an email list to target audiences in online advertising.